 Vegetarian fare is always better—and of lower calorie content—but I’d be dreaming if I didn’t realize that many people who are vegetarian the rest of the year want turkey over the holidays.
 Even here, plan ahead.
 Why buy the biggest?
 If you can get by with a 12-pounder, why get a 20-pounder?
 We only encourage gluttony by overloading the table.
 Again, remember the key to whatever you offer: smaller portions.

 Instead of creamy, sweet desserts, choose colorful fruits.
 Instead of ice cream, use sherbet.
 A nice touch is to serve a diminutive blob of the latter as a course all by itself, with the murmured words, “This is to cleanse the palate.”

 Instead of littering the house with chocolates and nuts and other treats that tempt people to eat between meals, buy some of those sugarless hard candies—they give the appearance of abundance without the risks.

 Then, instead of lolling about like medieval lords and ladies, why not plan an afternoon of going out as a family to help others?
 Your local social services will give you names of people in need who could benefit from a food basket.
 There may be shelters that would welcome your assistance over the holidays.
-If you know a family that's finding times to be tough, why not invite them over.
+If you know a family going through tough times, why not invite them over?
 Instead of spending on all those boxes of chocolates, rich shortbreads, and high-calorie cookies, buy some gifts for others.
 Even if you are in a cold climate, a good, brisk family walk will help dissipate some of the excess energy (and calories).

 So here’s to your having a happy holiday season—without ballooning the waistline!